11.1. Firewall General¶

 To better understand firewall rules it is necessary to have a look at how the system processes the rules

-In differnt stages the following operations are performed
+In different stages the following operations are performed

 We will look into each option throughout this chapter.